Why Does My Dog Hide Under the Bed? 6 Common Reasons

 - Shaking and trying to hide

-Of course, you know your dog best, and if your dog is acting out of character and once you’ve ruled out any medical issues, you can help your dog deal with his stress constructively.
-Allowing your dog to have time in a quiet place when you have no control over the loud noises (unless you’re Thor) might be the best solution.
+Of course, you know your dog best, and if your dog is acting out of character and you’ve ruled out any medical issues, you can help your dog deal with their stress constructively.
+Allowing your dog to have time in a quiet place when you have no control over the loud noises might be the best solution.
 You can also talk to your vet or a dog trainer about how to best help your dog.

 Humans need kindness, love, and patience when feeling afraid and stressed, and dogs are no different.